Gender Issues / LGBTQ

 You may find the following resources useful:

 The Culture Shock series of books is useful to aid in understanding gender issues in your host country.
-The books are available for many destinations at bookstores such as Borders and Barnes and Noble.
+Each book is based on a different destination and offers a different story.
+Available on Amazon, bookstores such as Barnes and Noble and for free on Kindle Unlimited.

 The Canadian Consular Affairs Bureau provides information about security, packing, culture shock and more in this article for women travelers.